harmindersinghnijjar/RunescapeGPT/README.md

-# OSRSGPT: Runescape's First Open-Source GPT-powered Python Bot
+# RunescapeGPT: Runescape's First Open-Source GPT-powered Python Bot

-## What is OSRSGPT?
+## What is RunescapeGPT?

-OSRSGPT is an innovative Python bot that integrates OpenAI's latest GPT model, offering an enhanced experience over traditional color bots.
+RunescapeGPT is an innovative Python bot that integrates OpenAI's latest GPT model, offering an enhanced experience over traditional color bots.
 This cutting-edge tool is released as open-source, inviting community collaboration and development.
 Inspired by the user interface and features of <a href="https://sammichscripts.com" target="_blank" rel="noopener noreferrer">SammichScripts</a>' AHK bot, OSRSGPT represents a pioneering publicly available endeavor in this space.

 ## Key Features